W34K3D/W34K3D/Python Documentation.md

 What do a shoppinglist, a playlist, a box of chocolates, and a bookshelf
 have in common ?
-They are a collection of items.
+&nbsp; They are a collection of items.

 **Lists** allow you yo store a collection of multiple values in a single variable.
-Add **square brackets []** around the values to create a list.
+&nbsp; Add **square brackets []** around the values to create a list.
 ```py
 cart = [ "milk", "tea", "jam"]
 ```
 A list can store multiple values.
-The differents items ina list need to be separated by **commas**.
+&nbsp; The differents items in a list need to be separated by **commas**.
 Just like variables, lists have a name.
-Lists can store any data type.
+&nbsp; Lists can store any data type.

 You can access an item in alist using its position or **index number**.
-The first item in a list has an **index number of 0.**
+&nbsp; The first item in a list has an **index number of 0.**

 ## Indexing

 You can refer to values in a list using their position (or index).
-Include the index in square brackets to refer to the item
+&nbsp; Include the index in square brackets to refer to the item

 ```py
 animals = ["cat", "dog", "bird"]